joshuabrandon/ether-position-calculator/README.md

-# ether-position-calculator
+# Ether Position Calculator

-Python program to pull balance from Ether address and calculate value of position with latest price of Ether
+This project pulls the Ether balance from an Ether address and calculates the value of the position with latest price of Ether.
+The balance is pulled using the EtherScan API and the latest price of Ether is pulled using the CoinMarketCap API.